LucaZampierin/OptML/README.md

 ## Organization of the repository

 - The **Image Classification** problem is done in the notebook `OptML_image_classification.ipynb`.
 The explanations of the code are self-encapsulated in the notebook.
 Hence the notebook contains steps for the set-up of the environement and the loading af the data.
 Then we proceed to the training of the ResNet18 model [6] with the four optimizers using default parameters.
 We tune the hyperparameter and achieve the training with tuned hyperparameters.
 Finally, we plot the results.
+Futhermore, we try a combined version of AdaBelief and Madgrad.

 - The **Denoising Problem** is done in the notebook `OptML_denoising.ipynb`.
 The explanations of the code are self-encapsulated in the notebook.
 Hence the notebook contains steps for the set-up of the environement and the loading af the data.
 Then we proceed to the training of the UNet model [7,8] with the four optimizers using default parameters.
 We tune the hyperparameter and achieve the training with tuned hyperparameters.
 Finally, we plot the results.